python/devguide/triaging.rst

 A brief description of the issue.
 Review whether the title is too generic or specifies an incorrect term or library.

-Adding a prefix at the start of the title to indicate the module, such as IDLE, doc, or asycio, for example, are optional, but can be helpful to others.
+(Optional) Add a prefix at the start of the title to indicate the module, e.g.
+IDLE, doc, or asycio.

 Type
 ''''